 - Solar Rez – Be equipped to quickly and easily fix small dings.

 - Basic Soft Racks – Depending on where you’re going and your mode of transportation, you can often run into extra difficulty lugging around surfboard bags.
-I can’t tell you how many times we’ve used our racks on our trip.
+I can’t tell you how many times we’ve used our racks on our travels.
 Obviously, you’ll use them on your own rental car, but they’re also a huge help when taking other modes of transportation.

 - Racks can come in handy when drivers might want to charge extra for taking a bigger car (we’ve found that many drivers will want to fit board bags inside the vehicle for some reason) or when someone wants to tie your boards to the roof with a crappy rope.
 Also, have a photo of the racks in action stored on your phone so you can easily show drivers the setup.
 We always put the racks on ourselves, but when there’s a communication barrier, it helps to have a photo to show drivers the setup so they understand exactly how you will secure the bags.
 They’re much more likely to say yes if they see a photo.